deeplearning4j/deeplearning4j/eigenvector.md

 ### <a name="change">Change of Basis</a>

-Because the eigenvectors of the covariance matrix are orthogonal to each other, they can be used to to reorient the data from the x and y axes to the axes represented by the principal components.
+Because the eigenvectors of the covariance matrix are orthogonal to each other, they can be used to reorient the data from the x and y axes to the axes represented by the principal components.
 You [re-base the coordinate system](https://en.wikipedia.org/wiki/Change_of_basis) for the dataset in a new space defined by its lines of greatest variance.

 The x and y axes we've shown above are what's called the basis of a matrix; that is, they provide the points of the matrix with x, y coordinates.
 But it is possible to recast a matrix along other axes; for example, the eigenvectors of a matrix can serve as the foundation of a new set of coordinates for the same matrix.
 Matrices and vectors are animals in themselves, independent of the numbers linked to a specific coordinate system like x and y.